imarranz/data-science-workflow-management/README.md

 [How to Structure a Python-Based Data Science Project (a short tutorial for beginners)](https://medium.com/swlh/how-to-structure-a-python-based-data-science-project-a-short-tutorial-for-beginners-7e00bff14f56)
 [Practical Data Science](https://www.practicaldatascience.org/html/index.html)

-### Documents
+### Documents & Books

 [icebreakeR](https://cran.r-project.org/doc/contrib/Robinson-icebreaker.pdf)

 ## Structure of a Data Science Project

 The following structure gives an idea how to organize a complex Data Science Project.
+The source has been adapted from [here](https://medium.com/swlh/how-to-structure-a-python-based-data-science-project-a-short-tutorial-for-beginners-7e00bff14f56) and [here](https://github.com/dssg/hitchhikers-guide/tree/master/sources/curriculum/0_before_you_start/pipelines-and-project-workflow).
 The name of *.py files are only examples.

 ```
 ├── README.md